 Here at Cannabis & Glass, we chose to base one of our dispensaries in Spokane—and with good reason.
 The climate here is moderate, with no extreme temperatures.
 That means conditions are ideal for hiking year-round.

 Spokane is famous for its picturesque rock formations, river and lake trails, swimming holes, and breathtaking alpine vistas—there’s no shortage of outdoor activities.
+In fact there are an abundance of things to do in Spokane.
 Below, we’ll take you on a brief tour of the best hiking trails near Spokane.

 Rocks of Sharon Trail, WA